sudo-owen/perceptron/content.md

 $\frac{y^*(w_t \cdot x^*)}{||w_t||} < k$

 This is the version you can play with below.
 Note the value of $k$ is a tweakable hyperparameter; I've merely set it to default to -0.25 below because that's what worked well for me when I was playing around.
 The error rate is also displayed once the perceptron is done training.
 Given a noise proportion of $p$, we'd ideally like to get an error rate as close to $p$ as possible.
+We'd also ideally like to get a separating hyperplane that is close to the original one, and note that minimizing the error on noisy samples does not automatically achieve this goal.

 **DEMO GOES HERE**

 # Voted Perceptron

 Alternatively, if the data are not linearly separable, perhaps we could get better performance using an ensemble of linear classifiers.
 This is what Yoav Freund and Robert Schapire accomplish in 1999's [Large Margin Classification Using the Perceptron Algorithm](docs/voted_perceptron.pdf).
+(If you are familiar with their other work on boosting, their ensemble algorithm here is unsurprising.)

 There are two main changes to the perceptron algorithm.
 The first is that, during each iteration when we update our weights $w_t$, we store it in a list $W$, along with a vote value $c_t$, which represents how many data points $w_t$ classified correctly before it got something wrong (and thus had to be updated).
 Then, at test time, our prediction for a data point $x_i$ is the majority vote of all the weights in our list, weighted by their vote.